BAE Systems

 Do BAE Systems pay the same regardless of age?

-Yes, people under the age of 23 get paid the same as those above 23.
+No, people under the age of 21 get paid less than those above 21.

 Do workers at BAE Systems get paid breaks?